flowx-ai/docs-flowx/docs/building-blocks/actions/business-rule-action/business-rule-action.md

         output.put("application.client.salutation", "Mx");
     }
     ```
-3. After the script is executed, the process instance data will look like this
+3. After the script is executed, the process instance data will look like this:

 ```json
 {